Murder of Sara Anne Wood: Sara Wood

 Raquette Lake, viewed from the Adirondack Mountains.
-Lent claimed to have buried Sara's body close to this lake shortly after her abduction and murder.
+Lent claimed to have buried Wood's body close to this lake shortly after her abduction and murder.

-Lent confessed to encountering Sara walking alongside her bicycle upon Hacadam Road; he claimed to have dragged her into his van at knifepoint, bound her hands and driven to the Adirondack Mountains where he sexually assaulted Sara before bludgeoning her with a tree branch as the child begged for her life.
-He had then buried her body in a shallow grave within a clearing near Raquette Lake, at a location in or near the town of Inlet, without ensuring she was dead as opposed to simply unconscious before he had buried her, adding he could still see his van from the location where he buried Sara.
+Lent confessed to encountering Wood walking alongside her bicycle upon Hacadam Road.
+He claimed to have dragged her into his van at knifepoint, bound her hands and driven to the Adirondack Mountains where he sexually assaulted her before bludgeoning her with a tree branch as the child begged for her life.
+He had then buried her body in a shallow grave within a clearing near Raquette Lake, at a location in or near the town of Inlet, without ensuring she was dead as opposed to simply unconscious before he had buried her, adding he could still see his van from the location where he buried Wood.
 He agreed to draw a map of the location of her burial to assist investigators in the recovery of her body.

 Search efforts

-An extensive search of the area around Raquette Lake was mounted to locate Sara's body; the search lasted over two weeks and involved over 100 state troopers, the New York State Department of Environmental Conservation Police, numerous civilian volunteers, and over fifty personnel from Griffiss Air Force Base.
-Search and rescue dogs and heavy equipment were also used in the search and many other civilians prepared meals with food donated by local businesses and the public for the searchers; others—including Sara's father—transported sandwiches, beverages and excavation equipment from storage facilities to the search locations.
+An extensive search of the area around Raquette Lake was mounted to locate Wood's body; the search lasted over two weeks and involved over 100 state troopers, the New York State Department of Environmental Conservation Police, numerous civilian volunteers, and over fifty personnel from Griffiss Air Force Base.
+Search and rescue dogs and heavy equipment were also used in the search and many other civilians prepared meals with food donated by local businesses and the public for the searchers; others—including Wood's father—transported sandwiches, beverages and excavation equipment from storage facilities to the search locations.
 These extensive efforts ultimately proved fruitless.

-Lent subsequently claimed that Sara had not actually been buried at a location close to Raquette Lake, although he refused to disclose the actual whereabouts of her remains—claiming that he had buried another victim's body close to hers which he did not want to be found.
+Lent subsequently claimed that Wood had not actually been buried at a location close to Raquette Lake, although he refused to disclose the actual whereabouts of her remains—claiming that he had buried another victim's body close to hers which he did not want to be found.